 We were contacted about a pound-bound dog in need of immediate help in the city of Colton (San Bernandino County).
 It was about 104 degrees and she made her way into a yard, matted from head to toe and covered in over 200 ticks and fleas.
 The person who found her could not bring her into the house because of her neglected shape.
 She ended up having to spend the night in a shed after being soaked with a hose before we even got the news.
 Our rescue drove out right away and picked her up and had made efforts to locate a possible owner with no luck.
 We think she may have been used in a backyard breeding situation (she was full of milk when found with no puppies) and then either escaped or was discarded.
 It is possible that she was stolen, but again no one had claimed her.

-After being rehabbed and getting into better shape physically and mentally, the dog whom we later named "Lascala" became available for adoption.
+After being rehabilitated and getting into better shape physically and mentally, the dog whom we later named "Lascala" became available for adoption.
 She ended up finding the dream home when an amazing older couple read her story and decided to add her to the family.
 She is spoiled, enjoys play dates with the neighborhood dogs, and gets to live the life that she probably never dreamed she would have!

 We came across a social media posting about a dog that was found after wandering out on a highway from the desert in the middle of the night.
 The people that grabbed the ten month old shepherd mix puppy, whom we later named Krayon, could not keep him nor could they tend to his injuries.
 When our rescue picked him up, we saw how horrifying his wounds were and proceeded to get him medical attention right away.
-While under anesthesia, our vet examined Krayon and found that his injuries were consistent with someone tying a rubber band around his testicles in an attempt to remove them.
+While under anesthesia, our vet examined Krayon and found that his injuries were consistent with someone tying a rubber band around his testicles in a possible attempt to remove them.
 We couldn't fathom what kind of person would do that - put a dog through torture and perform a medical procedure without proper sedation, pain medication, and expertise!
 Not only was Krayon in unimaginable pain and discomfort from his raw area hanging out, but he was also slowly dying because of sepsis, an infection that spread, and also the fact that he was skin and bone from starvation.
 We figured he was likely dumped in the desert to fend for himself on purpose so that he would in fact die.
 However, he turned out to be one tough puppy that fought to survive, and survive he did!
 A major factor that played a role in him making it in the desert was that he hung out near the aqueduct and therefore had access to water at least.
 With summer temperatures way over 100 degrees, packs of coyotes roaming around searching for an easy kill, and the extent of his injuries - a couple more days out there would have proven to be fatal.

 After receiving emergency surgery to fix his private area, setting aside a good amount of time to recover physically, and adjusting to being loved and cared for, Krayon began his search for a forever home.
 Socialization and training were key pieces in boosting his confidence level and making him more adoptable since he did not have any of that previously.
 Frequent park trips, exposure, and love were perfect.